 Figure 1.
 The top left diagram shows credit line drawdowns in different sectors during the second quarter of 2020, followed by similar quarterly changes between 2020:Q1-Q2.
 The diagram on the bottom-left shows the changes in credit line drawdowns in 2020:Q2, compared with the previous quarter.
 The horizontal axis shows the changes in the number of drawdowns size in 2020:Q2, compared with the previous quarter.
-The horizontal axis shows the changes in the number of drawdown size in 2020:Q2, compared with the previous quarter.
+The horizontal axis shows the changes in drawdown size in 2020:Q2, compared with the previous quarter.
+The horizontal axis shows the changes in drawdown size in 2020:Q2, compared with the previous quarter.
 The horizontal axis shows the changes in the drawdown size in 2020:Q2, compared with the previous quarter.
 The horizontal axis shows the changes in the drawdown to total assets in percentage.
 The vertical axis shows different sectors.
 The sectors Energy, Materials and Utilities increased their drawdown levels in a significant way during the shock, which suggests that firms in these sectors are those more exposed to the COVID-19 shock and topped up cash through credit line drawdowns.